percona-platform/saas-ui/README.md

 - Build artifacts for all packages: `lerna run build`
 - Add a dependency to a particular package: `lerna add moment --scope=@platform/core`
 - Add a dev dependency to a particular package: `lerna add react-router-dom --scope=@platform/ui --dev`
+- Run a local dev environment in one command: `make dev`